'The Curious Character of the Scientist: Preliminary Results of a National Study of the Scientific Virtues'

 There is a moral core to science that quietly guides its practices and its practitioners.
 The distinctive goals and methods of science give rise to a special set of what I call the "scientific virtues,” including traits such as curiosity and humility to evidence.
 How are these epistemic and ethical values constituted and how are they transmitted in the scientific community?
 To explore scientists’ own thinking about the guiding purpose of science and the character traits that are essential to the practice of science, the Scientific Virtues Project surveyed a random sample of 500 exemplary scientists as reflected by membership in the National Academies and other major disciplinary honors and a second group of junior scientists.
 This study provides the first systematic survey of the values that define what it means to be a scientist since Robert Merton’s seminal work in the 1940s and 50s.
 This presentation will discuss the preliminary results this national study, the two decades of philosophical, historical and sociological research that led up to it, and some of its implications for STEM education and responsible conduct of research.

 The event is free and open to the public.
-This lecture hosted by CTSHF is made possibly by support from the Templeton Religion Trust and the John Templeton Foundation.
-It is cosponsred by the Cultivating Virtuous Scientists Project, the John J. Reilly Center, and the College of Science.
+This lecture hosted by CTSHF is made possible by support from the Templeton Religion Trust and the John Templeton Foundation.
+It is cosponsored by the Cultivating Virtuous Scientists Project, the John J. Reilly Center, and the College of Science.